This page summarizes the chlorine cycle, a portion of which I studied my Ph.D. research using comparative genomics.

 Because many bacteria cannot be grown in the laboratory, it was suspected that wild communities degrading perchlorate had more diverse genes, organisms, and interactions than had been previously found.

 In 2018 , I studied communities of microorganisms from the San Francisco Bay that degraded perchlorate by assembling genomes from metagenomes (which involves sorting a mixture of sequences from different organisms into distinct genomes).
-I also used assembly graphs to link horizontally transferred genes to specific genomes, which was a new addition to the field.
+I also used assembly graphs to link horizontally transferred genes to specific genomes, which was a new addition to the field that has since been improved with automated methods.
 As expected, communities reducing perchlorate had a greater diversity of organisms than identified before.
-Some organisms had a novel enzyme that comparative genomics, protein alignments, and phylogenetics suggested involvement in this process, later demonstrated to be the third type of chlorate reductase .
-Based on the metabolisms of all genomes present, there are likely interactions within the chlorine cycle and with the sulfur cycle that influence perchlorate reduction.
-Another type of interaction observed was the presence of small bacteria that attached to another bacterium, which I discuss in more detail here.
+Some organisms had a novel enzyme that comparative genomics, protein alignments, and phylogenetics suggested involvement in this process, which I later demonstrated to be the third type of chlorate reductase.
+Based on the metabolisms of all genomes present, there are likely interactions between chlorine and sulfur-cycling organisms that influence rates of perchlorate reduction.
+Another type of interaction observed was the presence of small bacteria that attached to another bacterium (see later discussion here).

 What are specific metabolic interactions that occur during perchlorate and chlorate reduction?